michailq/getting_and_clearing_data/CODEBOOK.md

 1. Create test and train data sets
 2. Merge two data sets
 3. Assign variable names to columns
-4. Extract only variables that contain "[Mm]ean" or [Ss]td in the variable name - we get 86 variable
+4. Extract only variables that contain "[Mm]ean" or [Ss]td in the variable name - we get 86 variable, variables that      do not have mean or std in the label are omitted and not taken into account in the next steps of the analysis

 5. Create new data set with 88 variables (86 extracted variables + subject ID + activity name) New dataset has 10299 observations and 88 variables
-6. We format variable labels.
-We get eliminate special signs like "-", "()" etc. and introduce lower cases
+6. Format variable labels.
+Eliminate special signs from variable names like "-", "()" etc. and introduce lower cases
 7. Create tidy dataset - extract mean of each variable for each subject and activity name
 8. Order data by subject ID and activity name
-9. Save tidy data set in the working directory in .txt format
+9. Save tidy data set in .txt format in the working directory

 Tidy data set has 180 observations and 88 variables.